NAME

-mkrc — bless files into a dotfile managed by rcm
+bless files into a dotfiles managed by rcm

-[-ChoqSsVvUu] [-t tag] [-d dir] [-B hostname] files ... |
+mkrc [-ChoqSsVvUukK] [-t tag] [-d dir] [-B hostname] files ...

-This program adds files to your dotfiles directory then installs it back into your home directory.
-It can install files under a tag or different source directory.
-It supports these options:
+This program adds files to your dotfiles directory then update them back into your home directory.
+It can install files under a tag or install them in a different source directory.
+Remember to first create standard rc files, then use mkrc on them.

--B HOSTNAME
+HOSTNAME

 use the supplied hostname instead of computing one.
 Implies -o.

--d DIR
+DIR

 show usage instructions.

-install dotfiles into the host-specific directory
+install dotfiles into the host-specific directory.

-decrease verbosity
+decrease verbosity.

-treat the specified rc files as files to be symlinked, even if they are directories
+treat the specified rc files as files to be symlinked, even if they are directories.

 if the rc file is a file, symlink it; otherwise, make a directory structure as described in rcup(1) in the section ALGORITHM.
 This is the default.

--t TAG
+TAG

 install dotfiles according to tag